privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/core-concepts/spec.md

 2. Total voice credits per vote option: `[3, 9, 19, 33, 26]`
 3. Total spent voice credits: `66`

-The coordinator uses the ballot tallying circuit (`tallyVotes.circom`) to generate proofs that they have correctly computed the tally.
+The coordinator uses the ballot tallying circuit (`VoteTally.circom`) to generate proofs that they have correctly computed the tally.
 As there are many ballots to tally, each proof only computes the tally for a batch of ballots.
 Each proof is chained to the previous one such that each proof is also a proof of knowledge of the preimage of the previous tally commitment.

 #### Parameters